Got a question about Chapter 12? If these FAQ's don't answer it make sure you have a thorough read of our ESSENTIAL

 - Family Camping Parking Pass are for families camping in the family campsite.

 - Campervan South - will be open on Wednesday 12 noon onwards

 - Campervan Family - will be open from Wednesday 12 noon onwards

 Once you have received your pass, please display your parking sticker clearly in your windscreen before you start your journey to site.
 Make sure it’s not obstructed by the sunstrip and is outside the sweep of your windscreen wipers so it doesn’t obstruct your view of the road.
 The top or bottom left or right hand corner of your windscreen or just behind your rear view mirror are usually the best places.
 Please also make sure the QR code on your sticker can be scanned easily by the car park team.

 No, we can not allocate cars to a specific car park in advance.
 As you approach the festival we will ask you to follow the signs to Public Car Parks.
 This is because we direct the cars on to the best car park depending on the real time flow of traffic and the direction you are coming from.

 The only exceptions are for customers who have booked a car parking pass linked to a specific area (such as The Meadow, Family camping or Boomtown Springs).
 You’ll receive all the information you need on driving routes with your car pass when it’s posted to you.

 All Festival Entry Tickets include access to all general public campsites.
 There are no segregated arenas at Boomtown, so you can choose the area that represents your favourite music, or fancy dress theme and be right up in the action!

 Yes.
 We have one main campervan field as well as family and meadow accessible campervan fields available.
-These require a a campervan pass which you can purchase on the website for £100; Please remember that each person staying in the vehicle must have a valid festival ticket too.
+These require a campervan pass which you can purchase on the website for £100; Please remember that each person staying in the vehicle must have a valid festival ticket too.
 More information about pitch size and regulations can be found in our T&Cs.